glmontano/aiml_notes/Introduction to Neural Networks.md

 Data Augmentation is another method for regularization.
 It relies on using prior knowledge, or the existing data set, and appends the data with variations of it.
 These variations are large enough to introduce noise, but does not change the class label or value.
 This effectivey reduces the generalization error.

-With respect to eh MNIST data set of images - Data Augmentation can involve the following variants
+With respect to the MNIST data set of images - Data Augmentation can involve the following variants

   - Adding noise to the image
   - Rotation